-A complete hardcopy application package must be submitted to MHC no later than 4:00 p.m.
+A complete application package must be submitted to MHC no later than 4:00 p.m.
 Central Standard Time by the last day of the application period to be considered for an allocation.
 Late applications will not be accepted.
-Online applications will be due Friday, March 23, 2018 by 4:00 p.m.
-(CST)

 2.2 Technical Assistance Period